Updated: Apr 24

-Our assemblies and workshops show students how their choices and perceptions make their narrative unique.
+Our assemblies and online workshops show students how their choices and perceptions make their narrative unique.
 Peter demonstrates this by sharing how he lives confidently with a facial difference.
 For example, instead of calling his chapter about Goldenhar Syndrome, "Why it Stinks to have 30 Surgeries before You're 18," he's calling it "How I'm Rocking My Life as a Metal Head!"

 Students are introduced to these concepts and then apply them by writing, reflecting, and analyzing their own story.
 After identifying their most meaningful chapters, we provide guided writing prompts that include some of the following questions.

 Are there chapters of your story you want to edit or end?